imixs/imixs-adapters/imixs-adapters-prometheus/README.md

-# imixs-prometheus-adapter
+# Imixs Prometheus Adapter

-The _imixs-prometheus-adapter_ provides a rest servcie enpoint exposing Imxis-Workflow metrics.
+This adapter module provides a rest service endpoint exposing Imxis-Workflow metrics.

 The metric can be collected by the following Rest Service resource: